stevemussmann/ca_chinook/README.md

 ## Dependencies and First-time Setup <a name="installation"></a>

-### basic account configuration, conda installation, etc. <a name="condainstall"></a>
+### Basic account configuration, conda installation, etc. <a name="condainstall"></a>
 Before proceeding, make sure you have Windows Subsystem for Linux (WSL) installed on your computer.
-The installation process described below (i.e., Conda installation, creation of local/src and local/bin folders, modification of .bashrc, etc.) only needs to be done once for setup of this pipeline unless you move to a new computer.
+The installation process described below (i.e., Conda installation, creation of `~/local/src` and `~/local/bin` directories, modification of `~/.bashrc`, etc.) only needs to be done once for setup of this pipeline unless you move to a new computer.
 Miniconda needs to be installed if it is not already configured on your computer.
 Skip to step 5 in this section if Miniconda is already installed.
+Skip to [Installing bcl2fastq through conda](#bcl2fastqinstall) if you have already setup your `~/local/src` and `~/local/bin` directories.

 1. Launch Windows Subsystem for Linux (WSL) and download the miniconda installer:
 ```